-There is no precedent for our microarray-based gene expression service business or the use of SNP-based genetic variation information.
+There is no precedent for our microarray-based gene expression database or service businesses or the use of SNP-based genetic variation information.
 The usefulness of the information generated by these businesses is unproven.
 Our collaborators and potential collaborators may determine that our databases, software tools and microarray-related services are not useful or cost-effective.
-Due to the nature and price of the products and services we offer, only a limited number of companies are potential collaborators for our products and services.
+Due to the nature and price of some of the products and services we offer, only a limited number of companies are potential collaborators for those products and services.
 If we do not develop these new products and services in time to meet market demand or if there is insufficient demand for these products and services, we may not be able to cover our costs of developing these products and services or earn a sufficient return on our investment.